syedAli124944/AI-Job-Assist/README.md

 - [ ] Add email/password reset flow on the backend (frontend page already exists)
 ## License

-This project is currently private / unlicensed.
-Add a license here if you plan to open-source it.
+This project is currently private ...
+Soon  we will open for community